mougiakouel/QGIS-Training-Manual/vector_classification/label_tool.rst

 for this example we will not be using it.
 Instead, we'll use the separate :guilabel:`Label tool`, which has more options.

+**The goal for this lesson:** To apply useful and good-looking labels to a layer.

 |L3| Exercise: Using labels
 -------------------------------------------------------------------------------